Katarzyna Olga Beilin

 Carson Fellowship, Rachel Carson Center for Environmental Studies, Munich, 2017

 Faculty Development Grant to Study Ecological Economics, Spring 2016

 Institute for Research in the Humanities Resident Fellowship 2011/2012

 Center for European Studies Research Grant 2011

 In Search of Alternative Biopolitics in Contemporary Spain; Anti-Bullfighting, Animality and the Environment.
 The Ohio State University Press, 2015.

 Ethics of Life; Contemporary Iberian Debates.
-Editor (with William Viestenz).
-Hispanic Issues.
+Ed. with William Viestenz.
 Vanderbilt University Press, 2016.

 Debates on Ethics of Life.
-Online Issue of Hispanic Issues.
-Editor with William Viestenz.
-2016
+Hispanic Issues Online.
+Ed. with William Viestenz.
+2016.

 Del infierno al cuerpo; la otredad en la narrativa y en el cine español contemporáneo.
 Madrid: Libertarias, 2007.